ncsu-geoforall-lab/open-science-course/index.rst

 13. Docker (and Vagrant)
 14. Writing and reproducing an open science paper

-All the software used in the course is open source, so no students can install it on their computers without obtaining licenses from the vendors or through the university.
+All the software used in the course is open source, so students can install it on their computers without obtaining licenses from the vendors or through the university.
 Some free of charge services based on open source software or focused on open science or open source development